Radar altimeter: Everitt and Newhouse

 In 1929, William Littell Everitt, a professor at Ohio State University, began considering the use of Appleton's basic technique as the basis for an altimeter system.
 He assigned the work to two seniors, Russell Conwell Newhouse and M. W. Havel.
 Their experimental system was more in common with the earlier work at Bell, using changes in frequency to measure the distance to the end of wires.
 The two used it as the basis for a joint senior thesis in 1929.

 Everitt disclosed the concept to the US Patent Office, but did not file a patent at that time.
 He then approached the Daniel Guggenheim Fund for the Promotion of Aeronautics for development funding.
 Jimmy Doolittle, secretary of the Foundation, approached Vannevar Bush of Bell Labs to pass judgment.
 Bush was skeptical that the system could be developed at that time, but nevertheless suggested the Foundation fund development of a working model.
 This allowed Newhouse to build an experimental machine which formed the basis of his 1930 Master's thesis, in partnership with J. D. Corley.

-The device was taken to Wright Field where it was tested by Albert Francis Helgenberger, a noted expert in aircraft navigation.
+The device was taken to Wright Field where it was tested by Albert Francis Hegenberger, a noted expert in aircraft navigation.
 Hegenberger found that the system worked as advertised, but stated that it would have to work at higher frequencies to be practical.